BIB 101 Introduction to Bible – 2 Separate Sessions

 8. Gavin Langmuir, History, Religion and Antisemitism

-9. Ivan G. Marcus, Rituals of Childhood: Jewish Acculturation in Medieval Europe\
+9. Ivan G. Marcus, Rituals of Childhood: Jewish Acculturation in Medieval Europe

-10. Israel Jacob Yuval, Two Nations in Your Womb: Perceptions of Jews and Christians in Late Antiquity and the
+10. Israel Jacob Yuval, Two Nations in Your Womb: Perceptions of Jews and Christians in Late Antiquity and the Middle Ages

 11. Ben-Zion Netanyahu, The Origins of the Inquisition in Fifteenth Century Spain

-12. Joshua Cohen, The Netanyahus: An Account of a Minor and Ultimately Even Negligible Episode in the History
+12. Cohen, Joshua, The Netanyahus: An Account of a Minor and Ultimately Even Negligible Episode in the History of a Very Famous Family [a novel] Amazon $9.94 ISBN: 1681376075

 13. Gershom Scholem, Major Trends in Jewish Mysticism

-14. Isaac Bashevis Singer, Satan in Goray [a novel] ISBN: 1632922347 ($17.50 on Amazon)
+14. Singer, Isaac Bashevis, Satan in Goray [a novel] Amazon $17.50 ISBN 1632922347 ($17.50 on Amazon)

 15. Michael A. Meyer, The Origins of the Modern Jew: Jewish Identity and European Culture in Germany, 1749-1824